Amahdavi-cybersecurity/active-directory-azure-ad-connect/README.md

 ![image](https://github.com/user-attachments/assets/0c6489a3-f9e3-47e3-b019-4a8eb57afe04)

-Rename the server and join it to the domain.
+Renamed the server and join it to the domain.

 ![image](https://github.com/user-attachments/assets/3f7a3d13-7ed0-4015-a3a2-78d82b0128ed)